 Wherever possible, we will continue to carry out our commercial work.
-However; some training may be affected as a result of us having to isolate duty officers from site.

 Other health and safety preventative measures have been implemented at each Mines Rescue station to screen attendees on arrival and to minimise potential exposure while at our training facilities.